vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Evaluation

-We use two benchmarks throughout the experiments: Online Marketplace (OM)~\cite{laigner2024benchmark} and TPC-C~\cite{tpcc}.
-OM models an e-commerce application consisting of seven EDA components: Cart, Product, Stock, Order, Payment, Shipment, and Seller.
-OM prescribes key data management requirements and properties in real-world EDA deployments, including distributed transaction processing, data replication, data and event querying and processing, and data integrity constraints.
-Our experiments use the workload in OM~\cite{laigner2024benchmark}, with sellers querying their orders and adjusting their products to maximize profits online and customers managing their carts and requesting checkouts.
-We model a high peak order processing scenario, which allows stressing the performance of the systems due to the higher complexity of the \texttt{Customer checkout} transaction. \texttt{Price update}, \texttt{Product delete}, and \texttt{Query dashboard} correspond to 10\% each and \texttt{Customer} \texttt{checkout} corresponds to 70\% of the transaction ratio.
+\fakesub{Benchmarks} We use two benchmarks throughout the experiments: Online Marketplace (OM)~\cite{laigner2024benchmark} and TPC-C~\cite{tpcc}.
+OM is chosen given its ability to stress data management features that EDMAs sacrifices ($\S$~\ref{sec:background}).
+It models a complex e-commerce application consisting of several EDMA components.
+We model a high peak order processing scenario in OM, which stresses the system's performance due to the higher complexity of the \texttt{Customer Checkout} transaction. \texttt{Price Update}, \texttt{Product Delete}, and \texttt{Query Dashboard} correspond to 10\% each and \texttt{Customer} \texttt{checkout} forms 70\% of the transaction ratio.

-To demonstrate the versatility of vMODB, we also use the standard OLTP benchmark TPC-C~\cite{tpcc}.
-To port TPC-C to vMODB, we partition TPC-C tables into three components: (i) \textit{Warehouse} embodies the customer, district, and warehouse tables; (ii) \textit{Inventory} holds the item and stock tables; and (iii) \textit{Order} is responsible for order, order item and new order tables.
-Similarly to previous work~\cite{snapper,calvin}, our evaluation uses the \texttt{New Order} transaction.
-Thus, we decompose the transaction logic of \texttt{New Order} across the components in association with their tables without violating application semantics, a design that resembles a real-world partitioned distributed application~\cite{base,vldb2021}.
-Tables in TPC-C are typically partitioned based on the warehouse.
-We use this as a hint for specifying VMS concurrency primitives, found in the Appendix ($\S$ A.2).
+To demonstrate the versatility of \name, we port the standard OLTP benchmark TPC-C~\cite{tpcc} to \name.
+We partition TPC-C tables into three components: (i) \textit{Warehouse} embodies the customer, district, and warehouse tables; (ii) \textit{Inventory} holds the item and stock tables; and (iii) \textit{Order} holds the order, order item, new order, and history tables.
+Similar to previous work~\cite{snapper,calvin,styx}, we use the \texttt{New Order} and \texttt{Payment} transactions.
+We decompose the transactions across the components, resembling a real-world partitioned distributed application~\cite{base,vldb2021}.
+Tables in TPC-C are typically partitioned based on the warehouse, which is used for specifying VMS execution modes ($\S$~\ref{app:subsec:concurrency}). \name\ TPC-C full implementation is found in Appendix ($\S$~\ref{subsec:tpcc_impl}).